Adelodunpeter25/portfolio/README.md

 ## About the Project

 Welcome to my personal portfolio.
 This site showcases my skills, projects, and experience as a web developer.
-It is designed to be clean, responsive, and user-friendly, providing visitors with an immersive overview of my work.
+It is designed to be clean, responsive, and user-friendly and easily navigated, providing visitors with an immersive overview of my work.

 Key objectives: